yanghengtang/tp/docs/DeveloperGuide.md

 Step 4.
 The created `DeleteAppointmentCommand` instance is returned to `LogicManager` and its `execute` method is called.
 `DeleteAppointmentCommand#execute` then calls `Model#deleteAppointment` and with the given `Index`.
-The `Appointment` at the `Index` is then deleted from the filteredAppointmentList by calling `FilteredList#deleteAppointment`.

 The example usage scenario for the delete patient and delete doctor mechanisms would be very similar to the above scenario.